Skip to content

 Character Concept

 The first thing to do in Defined is to build a character to one's preference, entirely.
 Think of things like, 'do I want to make a melee master?
 Or perhaps a wizard?
 Something in between?
 How about a sneaky healer?'
-There is no need to shoe horn a concept into some kind of pre-built class, though some suggestions of builds will be presented in other areas of the site.
+There is no need to shoehorn a concept into some kind of pre-built class, though some suggestions of builds will be presented in other areas of the site.
 With this system a character of any type should be possible with the tools at hand.
 The Definition Master should always be willing to work with a player for specific design or desired traits of a character.
 To start an example character creation process will be given through this page.

 When we get an on-site character sheet I would suggest opening it here.
 Until then, there is a Defined Character Sheet available for free use on Roll20, which is a great resource.